SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 ### PathX Resource Renewal Order Instructions
 At present, the renewal of PathX accelerated line and accelerated configuration is completed together.

-For example: you purchased a 2mb line from China to Los Angeles.
+For example: you purchased a 2 Mbps line from Singapore to Los Angeles.
 Monthly renewal order price = bandwidth price 2 of a certain line in the console + acceleration configuration price (the monthly fixed fee is 60 credit without discount) and the number of acceleration configurations bound to this line.

 ### Specific acceleration line price
 The unit price of prepaid bandwidth is different for different lines.
 For more information, please consult your account manager or online technical support.